Non-dom tax changes: the FIG regime, CGT and income tax

 The Government have announced that Overseas Workday Relief (OWR), which provides relief from UK tax on earnings from employment duties performed outside of the UK, will continue to be available.

 Where an employee is eligible for the FIG regime, they can also make an OWR election.
-As such, from 6 April 2025 OWR will be available for up to four tax years.
+As such, since 6 April 2025 OWR is now available for up to four tax years.
 This is an improvement on the current rules which only permit for OWR to be claimed for a maximum period of three years.

 The amount of OWR available in each qualifying tax year will be capped at the lower of 30% of the qualifying employment income, and £300,000.